Did you know that some antique fishing rods are worth up to $2000? You may wonder, what exactly makes them that special?

 Last but not least, contemporary fishing rods were made after the 1980s.

-Honestly, these fishing rods can be collectible if the maker has earned a reputation for their quality.
+These fishing rods can be collectible if the maker has earned a reputation for quality.
 So you have to look for that.

 Since every maker makes a certain number of rods in their lives, a rod from one good maker can become very valuable.